Pure-Happiness/Adobe-GenP/README.md

 # Adobe-GenP
-Adobe GenP is a universal activator for Adobe CC 2019 and later products.
+Adobe GenP is a universal activator for Adobe CC 2019 and later products on Windows.